micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 2.md

-As for myself, brethren, when I came to you, I did not come proclaiming to you the testimony _and_ evidence _or_ [^a]_mystery and secret_ of God [concerning what He has done through Christ for the salvation of men] in lofty words of eloquence or human philosophy _and_ wisdom;
+As for myself, brethren, when I came to you, I did not come proclaiming to you the testimony _and_ evidence _or_ _mystery and secret_ of God [concerning what He has done through Christ for the salvation of men] in lofty words of eloquence or human philosophy _and_ wisdom;